 topaz> errorcount

-0

 It is equivalent to

 topaz 1> object ErrorCount

 except that errorcount does not require a valid session.

-This command cannot be abbreviated.

 EXEC

 Sends the text following the exec command to GemStone for execution as GemStone Smalltalk code, and displays the result.

 The exec command, unlike related commands such as run and printit, accept text on the same line as the exec command itself, up to a % character on that line.
 If there is no % on the exec command line, subsequent lines are included as part of the Smalltalk code to be executed, up to a % character appearing as the first character in a line.